Why Google Analytics isn’t tracking your content amplification efforts

 In spite of being the most used analytics service, GA has its fair share of inaccuracies.
 While it provides a great snapshot, GA certainly shouldn’t be the only thing you look at when measuring content performance for paid or organic efforts.

-Google Analytics fails to track StumbleUpon’s content amplification correctly, for instance.
+GA fails to track StumbleUpon’s content amplification correctly, for instance

 StumbleUpon is a discovery engine that recommends content to its users based on their predefined interests.
 Because of its relatively inexpensive advertising costs, and the chance to “earn” visits on your content, it’s a popular choice for paid content amplification efforts.